Ground states and associated path measures in the renormalized Nelson model: Existence of Ground States

-\subsection{Ground states for massive bosons and bounded domains}
+\subsection{Ground States for Massive Bosons and Bounded Domains}

 The next proposition provides some key estimates permitting to prove the existence of ground states for massive bosons and bounded $\Geb$ in the subsequent theorem.
 The proposition itself holds, however, also for massless bosons and unbounded $\Geb$.
 Notice that everything done in this subsection applies to the renormalized operators ($\UV=\infty$) right away.
-Later on we shall, however, apply Thm.~\ref{thmGSmass} only for $\UV<\infty$, since finiteness of $\UV$ is required in Prop.~\ref{prop-IR}.
+Later on we shall, however, apply Theorem~\ref{thmGSmass} only for $\UV<\infty$, since finiteness of $\UV$ is required in Proposition~\ref{prop-IR}.